 - attempt to intentionally compromise the functionality, security, or integrity of the Services, or assist others in so doing, including knowingly uploading inaccurate data through the Services; or

 2.3 Audit Rights.
 Caseware reserves the right to monitor and audit Customer's usage of the Products and Services for the purpose of ensuring licensing compliance with the terms of this Agreement.
 Any such audit may be carried out by Caseware, or a third party authorised by Caseware, at Caseware's expense.
-Any such audit will not unreasonably interfere with Customer's normal business operations.
-Customer agrees to pay any fees applicable to Customer's use of the Products in excess of Customer's entitlement within thirty (30) days of written notification by Caseware.
+Any such audit will not unreasonably interfere with the Customer's normal business operations.
+Customer agrees to pay any Fees applicable to Customer's use of the Products in excess of Customer's entitlement within thirty (30) days of written notification by Caseware.

 3. FEES & PAYMENT

 3.1 Fees.
-Customer shall pay Caseware all undisputed fees, amounts and charges (the "Fees") in relation to the provision of the Caseware Offerings in accordance with the terms of the applicable Order Form and/or SOW.
+Customer shall pay Caseware all undisputed fees, amounts, and charges (the "Fees") in relation to the provision of the Caseware Offerings in accordance with the terms of the applicable Order Form and/or SOW.

 3.2 Invoices.
-Caseware shall send Customer an Order Form detailing Customer's use of all applicable Caseware Offerings, including due date and the currency in which payment is due.
+Caseware shall send Customer an Order Form detailing Customer's use of all applicable Caseware Offerings, including the due date and the currency in which payment is due.

 3.3 Payment Disputes.
 Caseware will not exercise its rights under Section 11 if Customer is disputing certain Fees in an Order Form reasonably and in good faith and is cooperating diligently with Caseware to resolve such a dispute.

-- All Fees are exclusive of sales, use, consumption and value add taxes, which shall be the responsibility of the Customer.
-To the extent that any such taxes or duties are payable by Caseware, Customer agrees to pay to Caseware the amount of such taxes or duties in addition to any fees owed under this Agreement.
+- All Fees are exclusive of sales, use, consumption and value-added taxes, which shall be the responsibility of the Customer.
+To the extent that any such taxes or duties are payable by Caseware, Customer agrees to pay to Caseware the amount of such taxes or duties in addition to any Fees owed under this Agreement.
 Notwithstanding the foregoing, Customer may have obtained an exemption from relevant taxes or duties as of the time such taxes or duties are levied or assessed.
 In that case, Customer agrees to provide Caseware with any such exemption information, and Caseware will use reasonable efforts to provide such invoicing documents as may enable Customer to obtain a refund or credit for the amount so paid from any relevant revenue authority if such a refund or credit is available.

 - In addition, Customer is responsible to pay all Fees net of any applicable withholding taxes.
 The Parties agree to work together to avoid any withholding tax if exemptions, or a reduced treaty withholding rate, are available.
 If Caseware qualifies for a tax exemption, or a reduced treaty withholding rate, Caseware will provide Customer with reasonable documentary proof.
 Customer agrees to provide Caseware reasonable evidence that it has paid the relevant authority for the sum withheld or deducted.